2022 Dubai World Cup Betting Tips, Best Bookmakers & Free Bets

 The Eoin Harty-trained six-year-old scored by a record margin of 14 lengths and it's hard to see that record being broken in the future.

 Another upset was caused in 2010 when Gloria de Campeao won at odds of 16/1.
 This trend continued for the next few years with winners returning odds of 20/1, 20/1, 11/2, 12/1 and 14/1.

 There has been a good mix of favourites and upset chances in the Dubai World Cup, which continues to make it one of the most interesting and most popular race among bettors.

-Because the Dubai World Cup is such a global event, there are no set lead-up races, but there are some races which should be focused on by bettors.
+The Dubai World Cup is such a global event, there are no set lead-up races.
+There are, however, some races which should be focused on by bettors.

 Due to the success of the American runners, races such as the Kentucky Derby, Belmont Stakes and Preakness Stakes should be considered as good form guides.

 The Travers Stakes is another key form guide for the Dubai World Cup and these races have produced the likes of Arrogate and California Chrome in recent history.